Vermont Frequently Asked Questions

 - I want to apply for a license in Career and Technical Education.
 Do I need to take a Praxis test?

 Yes.
-All candidates applying for initial Vermont licensure must meet Vermont's passing scores on the Praxis I tests unless they fall under one of the exemption categories described previously or have qualifying SAT®, GRE® or ACT® scores.
+All candidates applying for initial Vermont licensure must meet Vermont's passing scores on the Praxis I or Core tests unless they fall under one of the exemption categories described previously or have qualifying SAT®, GRE® or ACT® scores.

 - I want to apply for initial Vermont licensure as an administrator or support professional (e.g., school nurse, guidance counselor).
 Do I need to take a test?

 Yes.
-All educators seeking initial Vermont licensure must meet passing scores on the Praxis I tests unless they fall under one of the exemption categories described previously or have qualifying SAT, GRE or ACT scores.
+All educators seeking initial Vermont licensure must meet passing scores on the Praxis I or Core tests unless they fall under one of the exemption categories described previously or have qualifying SAT, GRE or ACT scores.

 - Will there be other endorsement areas that will require a Praxis II Subject Assessment test?